ajschumacher/emacs_python/README.md

 [Lisp]: http://en.wikipedia.org/wiki/Emacs_Lisp

-A related point is that base Emacs includes a lot, and you can manage in base Emacs, but you probably won't want to use stock Emacs.
+A related point is that base Emacs includes a lot, and you can manage in base Emacs, but you probably won't want to.
 You can think of Emacs as a kit for making an editor.
 The advantage is that you can make any sort of editor you want.
+The disadvantage is that there's some assembly required.

+Emacs gets so much better with customized settings that there are several whole distributions of settings.
+[Prelude][] is probably the biggest.
+I tried it but got tired of turning things off more than I was turning them on.
+But things like Prelude can be good for finding out about features that are out there.
+There are also blogs that post about Emacs, and of course everybody has their configuration files on github too.

 Let's take a look at editing with Emacs, using [a DC Python project][] as an example.
 We notice that there are some problems at the end of